 Here are just some repurposing strategies you can experiment with:

-- Update older blog posts with new information and graphic images.
+- Update older blog posts with new information and images.

-- Create infographics from your blog posts and articles and post these to Pinterest.
+- Create infographics from your existing blog posts and articles and post these to Pinterest.

 - Rewrite/Create excerpts or summaries from your blog posts and articles and post these to Facebook, LinkedIn, StumbleUpon, etc.